sawrona/Portfolio/Python/Temperature Analysis/README.md

 - The line plot reveals seasonal temperature variations and how each year compares.

-- The bar chart helps visualize the long-term temperature trend over the years, highlighting any warming patterns.
+- The line plot helps visualize the long-term temperature trend over the years, highlighting any warming patterns.